betinamehl/udacity_de_nanodegree/capstone_project/README.md

     |  urban_household_amount | integer | city's urban household total number |
     |  rural_household_amount | integer | city's rural household total number |

+    As this is a additional data from a different data source, the link between data will need to be done using the city name column, and the link will be between two dimension tables.